MrezaSherkati/MRSherkati/index.md

 - **CPU Design:** Implemented a simple CPU with Verilog Programming Language.

+- **FFT Filter:** Implemented a FFT filter with VHDL Programming Language for the FPGA course project.

+- **Designing a Timer in ATMEGA 32 Microprocessor:** Implemented a timer in ATmega 32 Microprocessor with Assembly Programming Language.

+- **Bank Queue Management System:** Implemented a system for queue management in banks or other places with C++ Programming Language.

+- **Designing a Network in GNS3:** Implemented a DHCP server in a network using GNS3 emulator.

 ## Honors and Awards

+- <b>Ranked</b> in top 0.1% in the nationwide university entrance exam (konkoor) among over 1,370,000 participants, Aug.
+2014.

-**Scholarship for Undergraduate Studies at K.N.Toosi University of Technology.**
+- <b>Scholarship</b> for Undergraduate Studies at <b>K.N.Toosi University of Technology.,</b> Aug.
+2014.<br>
-- K.N.Toosi University of Technology is one of the top five universities in Iran, which selects the top ranked students in Iranian National University Entrance Exam, between 1,370,000 participants.
+ -K.N.Toosi University of Technology is one of the top five universities in Iran, which selects the top ranked students in Iranian National University Entrance Exam, between 1,370,000 participants.

-**Admission to Allameh Tabatabaei High School.**
+- <b>Admission</b> to <b>Allameh Tabatabaei High School.,</b> Aug.
+2010.<br>
-- Allameh Tabatabaei High School is one of the top three high schools in Iran, training the top students on a more advanced level on every field of study.
-The student selection exam is held every year, for students starting middle and high school.
+-Allameh Tabatabaei High School is one of the top three high schools in Iran.

 ## Technical Skills